Battle of Salamis: Prelude

 Modern view of the strait of Salamis, where the battle took place.
 Seen from the south.

 Battle order.
 The Achaemenid fleet (in red) entered from the east (right) and confronted the Greek fleet (in blue) within the confines of the strait.

 The Allied fleet now rowed from Artemisium to Salamis to assist with the final evacuation of Athens.
 En route Themistocles left inscriptions addressed to the Ionian Greek crews of the Persian fleet on all springs of water that they might stop at, asking them to defect to the Allied cause.

+Men of Ionia, that what you are doing is not proper, campaigning against your fathers and wishing to enslave Greece.
+It would be best if you came on our side.
+But if this is not possible, at least during the battle stand aside and also beg the Carians to do the same with you.
+But if you can not do either the one or the other, if you are chained by higher force and you can not defect during the operations, when we come at hand, act purposely as cowards remembering that we are of the same blood and that the first cause of animosity with the barbarians came from you.

-Following Thermopylae, the Persian army proceeded to burn and sack the Boeotian cities that had not surrendered, Plataea and Thespiae, before marching on the now evacuated city of Athens.
+Following Thermopylae, the Persian army proceeded to burn and sack the Boeotian cities that had not surrendered - Plataea and Thespiae -before marching on the now evacuated city of Athens.
 The Allies (mostly Peloponnesian) prepared to defend the Isthmus of Corinth, demolishing the single road that led through it, and building a wall across it.

 This strategy was flawed, however, unless the Allied fleet was able to prevent the Persian fleet from transporting troops across the Saronic Gulf.
 In a council-of-war called once the evacuation of Athens was complete, the Corinthian naval commander Adeimantus argued that the fleet should assemble off the coast of the Isthmus in order to achieve such a blockade.
 However, Themistocles argued in favour of an offensive strategy, aimed at decisively destroying the Persians' naval superiority.
 He drew on the lessons of Artemisium, pointing out that "battle in close conditions works to our advantage".
 He eventually won through, and the Allied navy remained off the coast of Salamis.